josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2023.md

 I love lots of stuff from [Our Place](https://fromourplace.com/), especially the Always Pan 2.0 (pretty much any time I cooked anything, I used this) and the Oven Pan, which handily doubles as a griddle if needed.
 Both are amazingly non-sticky.
 Our Place's kitchen shears are also great (especially good for cutting up a kid's pasta, pizza, hot dogs, etc.)

 I also love my [Hedley & Bennett](https://www.hedleyandbennett.com/) chef's knife.
-I have a comparable Wüsthof, and I honestly think the H&N one is better.
+I have a comparable Wüsthof, and I honestly think the H&B one is better.

 Lastly, a Vitamix blender is worth every penny.
 (I mainly use mine for smoothies and for grinding a pound of coffee beans at a time to make cold brew, but it makes short work of both.)